What are Confluence labels? How to organise your pages

 When editing a page

-1. In Edit Mode, click the three dots ‘More actions’ button in the upper right of your Confluence page.
+1. In Edit Mode, click the three dots (‘More actions’) in the upper right of your Confluence page.

 2. Select ‘Add labels’ from the dropdown.

-3. Type in the keyword you want to use for your label.
+3. Start typing your label name.
 Then click the label as it appears below to add it.

-4. Click ‘Update’ in the upper right of your Confluence page to update your changes.
+4. Click ‘Publish’ or ‘Update’ in the upper right of your Confluence page to update your changes.

 By using labels on your Confluence pages, you can: